floiseau/PhD_Thesis_Template/README.md

 **The titlepage is often updated by the University.
 You must use the up to date version available on the official website.**

+## Options of the lmpsthesis class
+The `lmpsthesis` document class has different options:
+- `french`: Load babel package with the french options.
+- `emptypage`: Make the pages with no content empty (remove headers, footers, page numbers).
+- `tikz`: Load Tikz and PGFPlots.
+It also enables externalization.
+It is highly recommended naming each `tikzpicture` using the command `\tikzsetnextfilename` (avoid recompiling all tikzpictures when adding new tikzpicture before existing ones).
+Note that this option is activated in the default `PhD_Thesis.tex` file and should be disabled if you don't want to use Tikz or PGFPlots.
+- All others options are passed to the book document class.

+To use those options, you must specify them in the document class command `\documentclass[12pt,a4paper,openright,...]{lmpsthesis}` at the beginning of `PhD_Thesis.tex`.

 ## Styling of the document

 ### Font